SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab1/README.md

 In ECE346, `<ROBOT_IP>` is the IP address of your robot (i.e., **192.168.1.2XX**), and `<LAPTOP_IP>` is the IP address of your laptop under ECE346 Wi-Fi, which you can find by running `hostname -I` in a terminal window.

 ### Task 6.2: Launch Perception (SLAM) and Control Nodes On Robot ###
-After sshing into mini truck (**Task 6.1**) and waiting about 60 seconds, launch perception and control nodes by running
+After sshing into mini truck (**Task 6.1**) and waiting about 60 seconds, launch perception and control nodes from the truck by running
 ```bash
 cd ~/StartUp
 # <ROBOT_IP> is 192.168.1.2XX
 ./start_ros.sh <ROBOT_IP>
 ```
 The `./start_ros.sh <ROBOT_IP>` command will automatically set your robot as the host of ROS Master using the previously mentioned script and start ROS.
-The  should take ~60 seconds. **Please make sure your robot is static on the track in the F111 lab**, because the localization algorithm requires accurate gravitational direction for initialization.
+The should take ~60 seconds.
+To be clear, the `start_ros.sh` script runs **locally on the mini truck** to start ROS Master, SLAM, and a control node that sends a signal to the robot's motors and servo. **Please make sure your robot is static on the track in the F111 lab**, because the localization algorithm requires accurate gravitational direction for initialization.

 If you encounter the error stating this file is not executable, you can change the permission by the following command and then retry.
 ```bash
 chmod +x start_ros.sh
 ```

-### Task 6.3: Launch Visualization On Your PC ###
+### Task 6.3: Launch Visualization On Your Laptop ###
-Next, we open a new terminal on your PC and navigate to the `ROS_Core` under your Git repository.
+Next, we open a new terminal on your laptop and navigate to the `ROS_Core` under your Git repository.
 If you closed your terminal windows from **Task 1-5**, in a new terminal window, activate the conda ROS environment, (optionally) rebuild the workspace, source the set up environment script, source the network configuration script, and launch visualization nodes by running:
 ```bash
  # Navigate to ROS_Core
 cd <Path of your repo>/ECE346/ROS_Core